DataDog/hiring-engineers/answers.md

 The below changes can be made by navigating to the “New Monitor” option under “Monitors” within the Datadog web app:

-* Warning threshold of 500 - complete see below
+* Warning threshold of 500 - complete, see below
-* Alerting threshold of 800 - complete see below
+* Alerting threshold of 800 - complete, see below
-* And also ensure that it will notify you if there is No Data for this query over the past 10m. - complete see below
+* And also ensure that it will notify you if there is No Data for this query over the past 10m. - complete, see below

 ![](./Monitoring-Data/My_Metric_Monitor.png)

 Please configure the monitor’s message so that it will:

-* Send you an email whenever the monitor triggers. - complete see above
+* Send you an email whenever the monitor triggers. - complete, see above
-* Create different messages based on whether the monitor is in an Alert, Warning, or No Data state. -complete see above
+* Create different messages based on whether the monitor is in an Alert, Warning, or No Data state. -complete, see above
-* Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state. - complete see above
+* Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state. - complete, see above
-* When this monitor sends you an email notification, take a screenshot of the email that it sends you. - complete see below
+* When this monitor sends you an email notification, take a screenshot of the email that it sends you. - complete, see below

 ![](./Monitoring-Data/My_metric_email_alert.png)